-Searching for the perfect costume, decorating the house with spider webs, carving the pumpkin and buying candy to hand out to the cute trick or treaters, all add to the excitement leading up to Halloween night.
+Searching for the perfect costume, decorating the house with spider webs, carving a pumpkin and buying candy to give to trick or treaters, all add to the excitement leading up to Halloween night.

-For many families and kids with special needs, this holiday can be a reminder of barriers or differences that exist with some kids who don’t eat orally; have sensitivity issues or severe allergies that prohibit them from taking part in the fun of going door-to-door collecting candy.
+For many families and kids with disabilities and devlopmental needs and allergies, this holiday can be a reminder of challenges that exist for kids who can’t eat orally, have sensitivity issues or severe allergies that prohibit them from taking part in eating candy and edible treats.

-To make sure that you are including all kids when they come to your door this October 31st, you can keep a supply of non-edible items that can all be found at your local dollar or party supply store.
-Helping to support kids with special needs encourages an inclusive environment and helps to raise awareness of kids who may have feeding difficulty and allergies.
+To make Halloween inclusive to all kids, you can keep a supply of non-edible items that can be found at your local dollar or party supply store.

 Sign up for our email list to receive information about events, newsletters, resources and more.

 Interested in volunteering with CTN?

 Do you have questions about your child’s development or services available in York Region or Simcoe County